1 Part Course |

 • Solicitors and teams advising cross-border clients where international digital asset regulations (FATF, EU trends) may impact UK practice

-The Digital Assets and Anti-Money Laundering course delivers targeted, practitioner-focused training for UK solicitors, in-house counsel, and finance/compliance professionals in legal settings who already possess a foundational understanding of cryptocurrency and blockchain basics.
+This course covers digital assets and anti-money laundering, including blockchain and NFTs, and wash trading.
+Sessions deliver targeted, practitioner-focused training for UK solicitors, in-house counsel, and finance and compliance professionals in legal settings who already have a foundational understanding of cryptocurrency and blockchain basics.

-The course is led by an experienced digital legal issues trainer and bridges emerging technologies with the stringent compliance demands placed on legal practitioners under UK regulations.
+Training is led by an experienced digital legal issues specialist, bridging emerging technologies with the stringent compliance demands placed on legal practitioners under UK regulations.
 Drawing on the trainer’s extensive expertise in data protection, cybersecurity, and regulatory guidance (including contributions to Law Society initiatives), the course examines how distributed ledger technologies, cryptocurrencies, and related innovations are reshaping financial and legal services.

-It uniquely emphasizes the dual nature of digital assets as both drivers of innovation - through applications like smart contracts, NFTs, and blockchain-enhanced trustworthiness - and sources of heightened risks such as money laundering, fraud, and regulatory scrutiny.
+Training uniquely emphasises the dual nature of digital assets as both drivers of innovation - through applications like smart contracts, NFTs, and blockchain-enhanced trustworthiness - and sources of heightened risks such as money laundering, fraud, and regulatory scrutiny.

 Number of places: